vijishmadhavan/SkinDeep/README.md

 ## Limitation

--Proper masking of the tattoo is required for accurate results.
+- Proper masking of the tattoo is required for accurate results.

--Removing all tattoos from the body may be necessary for clean results.
+- Removing all tattoos from the body may be necessary for clean results.

--There is a risk of affecting facial features while removing tattoos near the face.
+- There is a risk of affecting facial features while removing tattoos near the face.

--Manual selection and masking of tattoos is required, as there is no auto segmentation.
+- Manual selection and masking of tattoos is required, as there is no auto segmentation.

--The free version of Colab may not support high resolution images, which can limit the quality of the final result.
+- The free version of Colab may not support high resolution images, which can limit the quality of the final result.